As a high school math teacher, have you ever wished you could…

 - Mathematical Modeling in the High School Classroom (New Course MT 517)

 Additional courses in traditional mathematical topics are also available.
 A total of ten courses (30 credits) are required for the M.A. degree.
-Click here for a tentative schedule of courses applicable to the Master of Arts degree.
+Click here for a Tentative Schedule of MA Courses applicable to the Master of Arts degree.
 In addition to the coursework, the M.A. program also requires an expository essay written under the direction of a faculty member, and a comprehensive exam.